SportNow/front_end/README.md

 to play, find games based on their location, and create their own event.
 SportsVite’s website looks professional and easy to use.
 Sportsvite is popular with over 22,000 likes on Facebook.
 SportsVite has many users in Vancouver, though few are active.
-A SportsVite profile includes an individual’s name, age, sports preferences, picture, city, and a short greeting message​.
+A SportsVite profile includes an individual’s name, age, sports preferences, picture, city, and a short greeting message.
 You can also search for teams, events, and leagues to join on SportsVite.
-Furthermore, a SportsVite user can specify their experience, skill level, interest, frequency, availability, and comments​for each sport.
+Furthermore, a SportsVite user can specify their experience, skill level, interest, frequency, availability, and comments for each sport.
 Compared to SportsVite, SportNow’s user profiles will have very similar info.
 In addition, when you search for players on SportNow, you can also see how recently they were active on the site.
-On the other hand, SportNow will not recognize teams or leagues, but will attempt to focus more on individual skill rating​.
+On the other hand, SportNow will not recognize teams or leagues, but will attempt to focus more on individual skill rating.
 SportsBuddy is a phone app that can be used by users to find others interested in playing the same sports.
 However, unlike other apps in its category, SportsBuddy can be used not only for peer to peer use, but also by instructors as a networking service to connect them with students.
-In comparison, SportNow will focus more on setting up events for users to play sports ​than for teachers to find students and will be a website rather than a phone app.
+In comparison, SportNow will focus more on setting up events for users to play sports than for teachers to find students and will be a website rather than a phone app.
 SportsJig has 5/5 stars on the Android Store with 45 ratings, and is available for the iPad and iPhone.
 SportsJig allows individuals to create a public profile that permits users to become “Sports